MauKMu/procedural-final-project/README.md

   - Snowmen
     - Make TerrainPlane take more things in constructor
     - Snowman that "follows" you?
+    - Can do this with model matrix on separate VBO
 - Maybe add jumping?
 Probably after adding collision w/ non-terrain entities
 - Investigate weird precision bug that causes crashes if Player spawns at X = 0 and moves forward
 - ~~Disable up/down movement~~
 - Don't need invTr in pyramid, since we compute normal after transform anyway?
+- Add Blinn-Phong to make things shinier?